Class 9 Exam > Class 9 Notes > Social Studies (SST) Class 9 > NCERT Solutions: What is Democracy? Why Democracy?

 (c) Country C: Democratic

-This country is democratic because the ruling party has lost in the last three elections.
-This demonstrates that there are free and fair elections and a peaceful transfer of power, which are hallmarks of a democratic system.
+This country is democratic because the ruling party has lost the last three elections.
+This shows that there are free and fair elections and that power is transferred peacefully, which are key features of a democratic system.

 (d) Country D: Undemocratic

-This country is undemocratic because it lacks an independent election commission.
-This could potentially lead to election fraud or manipulation by the ruling party, undermining the democratic process.
+This country is undemocratic because it doesn't have an independent election commission.
+This can lead to election fraud or manipulation by the ruling party, which weakens the democratic process.

 Features of DemocracyFeatures of Democracy